 Deciding What Kind of Model You Want to Become

 An important step to take to become a model is deciding on what type of model you’d like to be.
-Different types of modeling will have different model requirement, such as height, style, and clothing size.
+Different types of modeling will have different model requirements, such as height, style, and clothing size.
 The style and concept behind each shoot for different modeling niches can differ.
 There are almost as many types of modeling as ice cream flavors, so here’s a brief rundown on just a few of them:

 Do you like to hit the gym?
 Do you lift?
 Does the idea of being covered in baby oil and flexing your hard-won muscles for an appreciative audience appeal to you?
 Sounds like you’ve got the what it takes to become a fitness model.
 A fitness model is dedicated to displaying a healthy, toned physique and focused on maintaining highly defined muscles.
 Fitness modeling has become a driving force in the industry.
 Beyond the dedicated competitions, there are several industry and commercial magazines ripe with opportunities for gym buffs.

 Lights!
 Camera!
 Smoulder!
 Glamour modeling is surprisingly diverse.
 Unlike many other types of modeling, there are no industry standards or limitations to body size and shape.
 Glamour models embrace the sexier and sultrier side of modeling.
 Bikini, boudoir, and lingerie modeling all fall under this broad umbrella.
 Glamour models sell a high-end lifestyle—whether it’s in a music video, an art house print, or a bikini calendar.

 Do you have an ever-expanding collection of tattoos and piercings?
 Is your everyday look other people’s idea of a fancy dress costume?
 Alt, or alternative, models don’t typically fit in with industry norms when it comes to beauty and style.
-With their tattoos, piercings, radical hair, and wardrobes brimming with spikes, corsets, and PVC, alt models are the wild children of the modeling world.
+With their tattoos, piercings, radical hair, and wardrobes brimming with spikes, corsets, and PVC, alternatives models are the wild children of the modeling world.
 Alt modeling is usually a cross between glamour modeling and art modeling.